suplementary-material/MMGNN/README.md

 # MMGNN
-Code of submission MMGNN will be published here, thanks.
+Code and additional proof materials of MMGNN will be published here, thanks.